gzhang-hli/topoff-valition/README.md

 giab.hg38.bed
 genentech.vcf.header

-# Usage one:
+# Usage one: test one pair
 compare a pair of VCF files that are generated either from GATK/genentech or from Isaac variant caller (IVC).
-Currently we use 95% of genotype/marker concordance as the "PASS" validtion threshold.
+Currently we use 95% genotype concordance as the "PASS" validtion threshold.
 Any concordance number below 95% is considered "FAIL" valition.
 The script compares 2.6 million SNPs for genotype concordance.

 test_one_pair_gatk_ivc.hg38.sh  sample_key1 sample_key2